Whatsapp Icon

 Types of Mental Health Professionals:

-• Psychologists: They hold a doctoral degree in psychology and are trained in counseling, psychotherapy, and psychological testing which can help diagnose a mental health condition.
+• Psychologists: They hold a doctoral degree in psychology and are trained in counselling, psychotherapy, and psychological testing which can help diagnose a mental health condition.

 • Psychiatrists: As medical doctors, psychiatrists can prescribe medication.
 They also offer therapy and can assess physical issues that may be contributing to depressive symptoms.

-• Counselors: Specializing in specific issues, such as depression or anxiety, counselors provide therapy aimed at coping strategies.
+• Counsellors: Specializing in specific issues, such as depression or anxiety, counsellors provide therapy aimed at coping strategies.
 They hold at least a master's degree in their field.

 It's important to choose a professional who has experience in dealing with cancer-related depression.
 Working together with healthcare providers can ensure a holistic approach to treatment.